 Contact Patti Aldredge, Program Director

-From mental health clinics and schools to human service agencies and private practices, social workers devote their lives to helping people at any stage in life solve and cope with daily life problems.
+Mental health clinics, schools, human service agencies, private practices-through a variety of institutions, social workers devote their lives to helping people solve and cope with daily life problems.

-At Champlain, we pride ourselves in the success our students have in their fields post graduation.
+At Champlain, we are proud of the success our students have in their fields after graduation.
 Through hands-on learning experience in and outside the classroom, a BSW from Champlain College will set you apart when it comes time to apply for jobs.

 Through Champlain's accreditation by the Council on Social Work Education (CSWE), students may apply to be considered for admission to an MSW program to earn a master's degree in one year instead of two.
 If accepted, students would save a year of tuition costs and get a head start on a career with a higher-level skill set.